casualuser/compound-angular/README.md

 _How do I, as a developer, start working on the project?_

 1. First run   > curl -L get.tachy0n.com | bash <YourApp>

-   # Steps 2 and 3 are step 1's notes
+_Steps 2 and 3 are step 1's narrative

 2. Our wrapper will start by executing our 'compound-init <YourApp>' bash script which installs the Compound app: largelely an advanced